 9. Riverside Museum

 Riverside Museum is built in a zig-zag pattern using a zinc-clad roof overlooking the River Clyde.
 It is a hyper-modern transport museum displaying more than 3000 historic vehicles and art.
-European museum of the year was awarded in 2013.
+European Museum of the Year was awarded in 2013.
 Watch the historical vehicles, Powerful Locomotives, Skateboards, Vintage Cars, Paintings and much more.
 Learn through the interactive exhibits and know the story behind them.

 10. The Tall Ship Glenlee

-The Tall Ship, Glenlee is situated just outside the Riverside Museum and attracts more one-day trip visitors.
-Explore the Restored historic sailing ship, and tour the maritime-themed exhibition and mini theatre.
+The Tall Ship, Glenlee, is situated just outside the Riverside Museum and attracts more one-day trip visitors.
+Explore the Restored historic sailing ship and tour the maritime-themed exhibition and mini theatre.
 It is a must-take place for children.
 The experience on the ship will take you back in time.
 There is a cafe on board.
 Entry is free and will be a worthwhile day out.
 Find more details here.

 11. Hunterian Art Gallery and Museum

-It is located at the University of Glasgow avenue.
+It is located at the University of Glasgow Avenue.
 William Hunter formed the basics of the Hunterian Museum.
 It is the oldest public museum with millions of extraordinary art and artefacts with natural history.

 It includes collections from various departments, scientific instruments, mummies, and famous artworks by Rubens, Rembrandt, and Reynolds.
 Salvador Dali’s Christ Painting is a notable one to explore.
 Hunterian zoology museum displays various animals, insects, worms and much more.
-Mackintosh house is permanently displayed here.
+Mackintosh House is permanently displayed here.

 12. Pollok Country Park

 Pollok Country Park, Britain’s best park, is situated in Pollok, Glasgow.
 With over 360 acres of land, it is full of green to the eyes- best known for its scenic beauty.
-Earlier, the park was a part of the old Pollok Estate, which includes the Pollok House and was later donated to the Glasgow Corporation.
+Earlier, the park was a part of the old Pollok Estate, which included the Pollok House and was later donated to the Glasgow Corporation.
 Inside the park is the Burrell Collections, where fascinating art and antiques are displayed.

 13. Glasgow Botanic Garden

-Visit the Rose Garden area, Children Garden, and Herb Garden inside.
+Visit the Rose Garden area, Children’s Garden, and Herb Garden inside.
 Explore various glasshouses in the garden.
 Among all the glasshouses is the Kibble Palace, a notable one.
-The structure of Kibble Palace is made of curved wrought iron and glass supported by cast iron is home to large collections of orchids, 120-year-old tree ferns and carnivorous plants.
+The structure of Kibble Palace is made of curved wrought iron and glass supported by cast iron and is home to large collections of orchids, 120-year-old tree ferns and carnivorous plants.
 Make sure to look at the ceiling of the Kibble Palace.

 14. Kelvingrove Park

-On the West end of Glasgow is Kelvingrove Park, home to various wildlife and beautiful birds, which includes the Kelvingrove Art Gallery and Museum is one of the great places to visit in Glasgow.
+On the West end of Glasgow is Kelvingrove Park, home to various wildlife and beautiful birds, which includes the Kelvingrove Art Gallery and Museum.
+It is one of the great places to visit in Glasgow.
 The park is located on the River Kelvin.
 It also has various statuses, including Lord Kelvin and a War Memorial and is famous among joggers, dog walkers, and tourists since it can be easily accessed.

 15. Buchanan Galleries

 Buchanan Street is one of the best shopping places to visit in Glasgow.
 It can be easily accessed via road, train or subway.
 Paid parking is available for visitors.
 The vast shopping hub is located at the end of Buchanan Street and Sauchiehall Street.
 Everything can be shopped here, from beauty products to gadgets, Branded wear to Household items.
-With over 80 shops Buchanan Galleries is the best place to purchase.
+With over 80 shops, Buchanan Galleries is the best place to purchase.
 Various food and snack outlets are there to taste and take a break.
 Make sure you pay a visit.

 16. Hampden Park

-This Scottish Football Museum has collections of over 40,000 football-related objects from 1867, including the stadium architecture, photographs, shirts, trophies, the Scottish cup and much more.
+This Scottish Football Museum has collections of over 40,000 football-related objects from 1867, including the stadium architecture, photographs, shirts, trophies, the Scottish Cup and much more.

 It is open to the public subject to the events.
 Visit the official website to know more.